 First, it is necessary to end the current income that is showing on the application.
-If the income on the application from the previous employer is not known, it will be necessary to contact MNsure Broker Line or Assister Resource Center (consumer must be present) to verify this information.
+If the income on the application from the previous employer is not known, it will be necessary to contact the MNsure Broker Service Line or Assister Resource Center (consumer must be present) to verify this information.
 Be sure to include the date for when the consumer stopped earning this income.

 Then “Add” another income type to report the new income.
 The question, “Is this new income?” should be answered “Yes.”

 The next part of the change is used for the entry of income deductions.
 Select yes to add or make changes to deductions.

 Upon selecting yes, select one of the following from the income deductions drop down:

 - Certain business expenses of reservists, performing artists and fee basis government officials